-Amid royal infighting, Jordan’s sinking economy another forum for discontent
+Amid royal infighting, Jordan’s sinking economy is another rallying point for discontent

 Internal tensions surged into the open earlier this month as Abdullah ordered Hamzah and others detained.

 “Tourism has stopped.
-So everything has stopped,” said Ayman al-Bdool, 31, who with the rest of his family works at a souvenir shop inside the Petra complex about 140 miles south of the capital, Amman.
+So everything has stopped,” says Ayman al-Bdool, 31, who with the rest of his family works at a souvenir shop inside the Petra complex about 140 miles south of the capital, Amman.

-“Everything here is related to tourism” he said, adding that most have been living on no income to speak of over the past year.
+“Everything here is related to tourism” he says, adding that most have been living on no income to speak of over the past year.
 “We’ve gone back to the life of our ancestors.”

-People began baking their own bread, harvesting their own olives and cutting meat out of their diets.
-Bedouin families dipped into their savings.
+People have begun to bake their own bread, harvest their own olives and cut meat out of their diets.
+Bedouin families have dipped into their savings.
 Such communities traditionally rely on one another, not government support, to survive.

-Jordan’s government implemented programs to support tourist institutions and families hit by the pandemic — but Jordan’s limited resources and pre-pandemic economic concerns have hampered its ability to help its citizens weather the worldwide crisis.
+Jordan’s government has implemented programs to support tourist institutions and families hit by the pandemic — but Jordan’s limited resources and pre-pandemic economic concerns have hampered its ability to help its citizens weather the worldwide crisis.

 Unemployment hit 19 percent in 2019, rising to 23 percent in 2020, according to the Jordanian government’s Department of Statistics.